secretstartups/handbook/total-rewards/benefits/covid-19/index.html.md

 * How does this policy work in conjunction with my 25 days of unlimited PTO?
   * This policy grants up to twelve weeks additional leave after you have used your initial 25 days PTO.
 For many people, you will not need to use all of the 12 weeks to recover.
 * What if I can’t get tested for COVID-19?
-  * The Total Rewards team needs a note from your health care provider certifying that you cannot work because you or a dependent family member you care for has been diagnosed (either via test or presumptively) with COVID-19.
-The Total Rewards team does not require you to provide testing results.
+  * The Sr. Absence Management Partner needs a note from your health care provider certifying that you cannot work because you or a dependent family member you care for has been diagnosed (either via test or presumptively) with COVID-19.
+They do not require you to provide testing results.
 You do not have to physically see your physician for this confirmation.
 If telehealth services are available, we highly encourage you to utilize those in line with your community’s regulations around physical distancing and self isolation.
 * Will anyone at GitLab know that I am sick?
 How will my privacy be respected?
-  * The Total Rewards team will maintain your privacy and keep any documentation private (it will not be shared with your manager or anyone on your team) and only shared within the Total Rewards team as needed to process your leave.
+  * Your privacy and any documentation will be kept private (it will not be shared with your manager or anyone on your team) and only shared with the Sr. Absence Management Partner as needed to process your leave.
 Your manager and your team will have to be informed that you are on leave as you will not be available for work as normal, but will not provide the reason for the leave.
 * What is a “dependent family member?”
   * A dependent family member is someone who you are directly responsible for as a caregiver.
 Examples can be: a spouse or significant other, dependent child; parent, sibling, etc
 * What if I am on a commission plan?